omega609/IntroToProg-Python-Mod07/docs/index.md

 ## **Through Pycharm:**

 First, I ask the user to enter the make, model, and year and enter a valid make and model, and enter a string for the year.
 The exception is thrown when I enter a string for the year.
 I also enter an invalid integer and again I am prompted to enter a valid integer and finally the list of make, model and year are returned to the screen (Figure 5).
-Next, I go to Finder \&gt;Documents \&gt;\_PythonClass \&gt;Assignment07 \&gt;Assignment07test.dat and open the file and verify a file has been created with the byte stream (Figure 6).
+Next, I go to Finder, Documents, _PythonClass, Assignment07, Assignment07test.dat and open the file and verify a file has been created with the byte stream (Figure 6).